You Deserve Better Defensive Scoring (2022 Updated) Last Updated August 17, 2022

 Introduction

-They're the standard D/ST scoring tiers on ESPN (and many other mainstream fantasy sites) for Points Allowed and Yards Allowed.
-At each tier the D/ST loses a chunk of fantasy points (usually spread from +5 to -5), resulting in a +10 bonus for your team score at kickoff, only to teeter and (usually) trend negatively over the course of a 3-hour football game.
-You might agree: it's terribly annoying to watch your team's projection shoot up, then taper off every single week as a result of this scoring system.
+They're the arbitrary tiers on ESPN (and many other mainstream fantasy sites) for Points Allowed and Yards Allowed upon which D/ST scoring is based.
+At each tier the D/ST loses a chunk of fantasy points, resulting in a big bonus for your team at kickoff only to teeter and (usually) trend negative over the course of a 3-hour football game.
+If you're like me, this is terribly annoying and unfun as the dropoffs seem to occur randomly.

 Table of Contents